-Greenhou se Gas Emissions 1 Greenhouse gas emissions are measured and calculated according to the principles in the World Resources Institute (WRI) and the World Business Council for Sustainable Development (WBCSD) Greenhouse Gas Protocol's "A Corporate Accounting and Reporting Standard, 2004 revised edition" (GHG Protocol).
-All greenhouse gas emissions are expressed as metric tonnes of carbon dioxide equivalents.
-2 Primary data are used to calculate emissions for both Scope 1 and 2 emissions.
-Estimates are used where primary data are not available.
-Depending on the type of site, the estimation methodology uses location squ footage and average energy consumption published by the Community Buildings Energy Consumption Survey (CBECS).
-Global warming potentials reference the 100-year Intergovernmental Panel on Climate Change (IPCC) Sixth Assessment Report (AR6).
+reenhou se Gas Emissions 1 Greenhouse gas emissions are measured and calculated according to the principles in the World Resources Institute (WRI) and the Protocol's "A Corporate Accounting and Reporting Standard, 2004 revised edition" (GHG Protocol).
+All greenhouse gas emissions a 2 Primary data are used to calculate emissions for both Scope 1 and 2 emissions.
+Estimates are used where primary data are not ava footage and average energy consumption published by the Community Buildings Energy Consumption Survey (CBECS).
+Global war (IPCC) Sixth Assessment Report (AR6).
 Chipotle follows the GHG Protocol operational control method.
-3 Restated emissions from previous year emissions have been made to reflect corrections, updates to methodology, and/or updates to emission factors.
-Emissions do not include non-Chipotle restaurants.
-Emissions disclude fugitive refrigerant emissions.
+3 Restated emissions from previous year emissions have been made to reflect corrections, updates to methodology, and/or updates to include fugitive refrigerant emissions.
 4 Emissions are third-party verified with limited assurance for Scope 1, Scope 2, and Scope 3 emissions since 2022.
 5 Market-based emissions include on-site solar generation and purchases of certified renewable energy certificates.
-The renewable portion of the electricity grid mix for which we do not possess renewable energy certificates is not included in this calculation.
+The renewable por certificates is not included in this calculation.
 6 Renewable electricity includes purchases of third party certified renewable energy certificates (RECs).
 7 Excludes grid mix renewables.
 8 Scope 3 emissions are calculated following the guidance by the Greenhouse Gas Protocol.
-Estimates are used where primary data are not available and/or extrapolated data, utilize third-party emission factor databa and industry averages.
-We will continue to improve and refine Scope 3 estimates over time, as data visibility and accessibility increases, and with updates to emission factors.
-9 Growth in sales and new restaurant openings, resulting in an associated increase in Scope 3 emissions.
-10 The scope of these data excludes the Purchased Goods and Services of non-Chipotle restaurants that were in operation through FY2023.
-These emissions account for less than 0.01% of total emissions.
-11 Restated emissions from previous year emissions have been made to reflect corrections, updates to methodology, and/or updates to emission factors.
-12 Purchases to support operations in North America only.
-Vaste 13 Waste generated from restaurants operating in North America only.
-Restated figures from previous year reporting have been made to reflect corrections and/or updates to methodology.
-14 Based on material handling and waste diversion processes, as reported by waste haulers, historical waste audits, and extrapolation of data where Chipotle does not manage waste services directly, and/or share wastervices with other businesses.
-Restated figures from previous years have been made to reflect corrections and/or updates to methodology.
-Excludes construction waste. /laterials 15 Suppliers provide certifications on material specifications are including but not limited to third-party certifications, weight of materials, and end of life reusability, recyclability and/or compostability.
-Vater 16 Primary data is used to calculate water withdrawal from restaurants.
-When primary data is unavailable, water withdrawal estimates are calculated with a water withdrawal intensity factor derived from actual withdrawal from Chipotle restaurants located in North America.
-17 High risk refers to restaurants located in regions of high or extremely-high baseline water stress as identified with the World Resources Institute's Aqueduct tool.
-People Mo etrics 18 Information reflects our United States population but excludes Puerto Rico.
+Estimates are used where primary data and industry averages.
+We will continue to improve and refine Scope 3 estimates over time, as data visibility and accessibility increa 9 Growth in sales and new restaurant openings, resulting in an associated increase in Scope 3 emissions.
+10 The scope of these data excludes the Purchased Goods and Services of non-Chipotle restaurants that were in operation through FY 11 Restated emissions from previous year emissions have been made to reflect corrections, updates to methodology, and/or updates to 12 Purchases to support operations in North America only. aste 13 Waste generated from restaurants operating in North America only.
+Restated figures from previous year reporting have been made 14 Based on material handling and waste diversion processes, as reported by waste haulers, historical waste audits, and extrapolation services with other businesses.
+Restated figures from previous years have been made to reflect corrections and/or updates to method aterials 15 Suppliers provide certifications on material specifications are including but not limited to third-party certifications, weight of materials, ater 16 Primary data is used to calculate water withdrawal from restaurants.
+When primary data is unavailable, water withdrawal estimates a from Chipotle restaurants located in North America.
+17 High risk refers to restaurants located in regions of high or extremely-high baseline water stress as identified with the World Resource eople Me etrics 18 Information reflects our United States population but excludes Puerto Rico.
 19 Crew and Managers includes Crew, Kitchen Leaders, and Service Leaders.
-Restaurant Salaried Managers includes Certified Training Managers, General Managers, Apprentices, and Restauranteurs.
-Field Staff includes (FL), Team Directors (TD), and Regional Vice Presidents (RVP).
-Senior Management refers to our Executive Leadership team, also referred to as ELT.
-Corporate and Field Support includes Restaurant Support Center Staff and Field Staff.
+Restaurant Salaried Managers includes Certified Trainin Field Leader (FL), Team Directors (TD), and Regional Vice Presidents (RVP).
+Senior Management refers to our Executive Leadersh Support Center Staff and Field Staff.
 20 Data were compiled as of the last day of each year and sourced from Chipotle's employment system of record.
 21 Full Time/Part Time breakdown does not include contingent workers.
 22 Contingent Workers are temporary workers typically hired for a limited time or for specific projects.
 23 Percentages may not sum to 100% due to rounding.
+24 Does not include contingent workers.
+25 Europe includes France and Germany.
+26 Hourly Manager includes only Kitchen Managers and Service Managers.